Eladhal/Angular-SuperMarket-Management-List/README.md

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Run `npm install` to build the project to download dependencies.
+The server fot this projected located at Super List Server repo.